Harriet is a UK (Chartered) and European Patent Attorney in the Dehns Engineering Group.

 Harriet works with a variety of clients from large multinational companies to SMEs, university spin-outs and individual inventors.
-She enjoys working closely with clients with a focus on achieving their commercial goals.

 BSc (Honors) in Physics, First Class, University of Liverpool, 2018